 - unauthorised access to computers (illegal 'hacking'), for example accessing a school's computer network to look for test paper answers or change grades awarded - 'Denial of Service' (Dos or DDoS) attacks or 'booting'.
-These are attempts to make a computer, network or website unavailable by overwhelming it with internet traffic from multiple sources, and, - making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those above.
+These are attempts to make a computer, network or website unavailable by overwhelming it with internet traffic from multiple sources, and, - making, supplying or obtaining malware (malicious software) such as viruses, spyware, ransomware, botnets and Remote Access Trojans with the intent to commit further offence, including those about:

 Children with particular skills and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.
-If there are concerns about a child in this area, the designated safeguarding lead

-(or a deputy), should consider referring into the Cyber Choices programme.
+If there are concerns about a child in this area, the designated safeguarding lead (or a deputy), should consider referring into the Cyber Choices programme.
 This is a nationwide police programme supported by the Home Office and led by the National Crime Agency, working with regional and local policing.
 It aims to intervene where young people are at risk of committing, or being drawn into, low-level cyber-dependent offences and divert them to a more positive use of their skills and interests.
 144 Note that Cyber Choices does not currently cover 'cyber-enabled' crime such as fraud, purchasing of illegal drugs on-line and child sexual abuse and exploitation, nor other areas of concern such as on-line bullying or general on-line safety.
 Additional advice can be found at: Cyber Choices, 'NPCC- When to call the Police' and National Cyber Security Centre - NCSC.GOV.UK.
+The Park Federation Trust follows, and is compliant with, the filtering and monitoring standards as set out by the DfE.